 “A thousand roads lead men forever to Rome”; Alain de Lille, 1175

-All content © Roman Roads Research Association 2018, all rights reserved; unless otherwise stated.
+All content © Roman Roads Research Association 2016, all rights reserved; unless otherwise stated.

 a charity registered in England & Wales, no 1163854.

 It’s a bit like asking, “What did the Romans ever do for us?”
 Every day millions of us still drive along roads first laid out by Roman surveyors nearly 2000 years ago (such as Oxford Street in London, and large parts of the A1, A5 and A66); roads that link many of our major towns and cities such as London, Manchester and York, all with Roman origins.
-It’s no exaggeration to say that Rome left us with at least some of the foundations upon which our country was eventually built.
+It’s no exaggeration to say that Rome laid some of the foundations upon which our country was eventually built.
 We are all rightly proud of this island’s heritage, but how can we hope to fully understand the part played by Rome without first understanding the road network which kept Britannia functioning?

 Roman roads are all too often seen as merely links between Roman sites, with the emphasis placed upon the sites themselves rather than the whole infrastructure.
 We cannot understand the whole picture if we do not first understand how and why the infrastructure developed, why forts are where they are and why settlement patterns developed; we can do none of that without an accurate picture of the development of the road network.